+During the year ended August 31, 2023, the Board of Directors committed Carbon Mapper to pledge contributions totaling \$38,130 to University of California Riverside.
+Payments of \$19,065 were made under this grant during the year ended August 31, 2023.
+The remaining balance payable during the year ending August 31, 2024 amounted to \$19,065 and is reflected as a short-term liability on the statements of financial position.
 During the year ended August 31, 2022, the Board of Directors committed Carbon Mapper to pledge contributions totaling \$2,094,000 to Arizona State University Foundation to fund a land and ocean science team.
-Payments of \$1,047,000 were made under this grant during the year ended August 31, 2022.
-The remaining balance payable at August 31, 2022 amounted to \$1,047,000 and is reflected as a short-term liability on the statements of financial position.
+The balance payable at August 31, 2022 amounted to \$1,047,000 and is reflected as a short-term liability on the statements of financial position.
+This commitment was fully satisfied during the year ended August 31, 2023 as payments of \$1,047,000 were remitted under the grant.